bseverns/seedBox/src/juce/README.md

 ## How to hear audio (monitoring + test tone priority)

-- **Standalone:** launch the app, open the Audio/MIDI settings block on the SETTINGS page, and pick a stereo input + output.
+- **Standalone:** launch the app, flip to the SETTINGS page, and pick a stereo input + output in the inline Audio/MIDI selector.
+The headphone jack popup is still around for a quick restart or summary, but the selector now lives in the page body for faster onboarding.
 With inputs enabled, the processor copies input → output every block _unless_ the test tone or engines are actively generating sound.
 Test tone/engines always win; passthrough fills the gap when they are silent.
 Mono inputs get mirrored to stereo automatically.
 - **VST3:** drop the plugin on a DAW track, make sure the track is record/monitor-enabled, and confirm the VST3 reports a stereo input bus.
 Monitoring is always on in the plugin as well; the same “engine or test tone beats passthrough” rule applies.
 - **Quick sanity:** flip test tone on, hear the synthesized whine, then disable it and speak/play into the selected input.
 You should immediately hear dry input unless the engines are busy.